cs1302uga/cs1302-urgency-queue/README.md

    This iterative process of testing code is sometimes called _regression testing_.
    You may need to go back and fix a bug in a method you have already written.

-1. Complete `BaseLinkedUrgencyQueue` (Suggested Deadline: Sunday, Mar 16th.
+1. Complete `BaseLinkedUrgencyQueue` (Suggested Deadline: Sunday, Oct 19th.
 5 days before the deadline):
    - [ ] implement the remaining methods in the order they are presented in the UML diagram above.
    - [ ] Test, run `checkstyle`, and commit after completing each method (before moving on to the next).

-1. Complete `LinkedUrgencyQueue` (Suggested Deadline: Tuesday, Mar 18th.
+1. Complete `LinkedUrgencyQueue` (Suggested Deadline: Tuesday, Oct 21st.
 3 days before the deadline):
    - [ ] implement the remaining methods in the order they are presented in the UML diagram above.
    - [ ] Test, run `checkstyle`, and commit after completing each method (before moving on to the next).

-1. Implement `CustomLinkedUrgencyQueue` (Suggested Deadline: Thursday, Mar 20th.
+1. Implement `CustomLinkedUrgencyQueue` (Suggested Deadline: Thursday, Oct 23rd.
 1 day before the deadline):
    - [ ] Write the code for the constructor.
    - [ ] implement the remaining methods in the order they are presented in the UML diagram above.
          * When it comes time to write tests, if your test methods operate on an `UrgencyQueue` variable, then